 While Repose gray may not be boldly stated, it has its identity.
 Also known as Greige, Repose Gray does not compliment the gray/ brown family of colors when placed directly beside them.
 However, we don’t see this limitation as an issue.
 Instead, this characteristic is part of what makes it unique.
 And there are several other Sherwin-Williams Colors that pair excellently.

 If you are looking for an open, modern, gallery kind of feel, we recommend using Repose Gray as an accent and keeping the remaining areas light and bright, containing your ideal shade of white.
 Monochromatic walls and trim will add a unique, uniform, and clean touch to the space.

 Repose Gray works excellent with warm and cool white colors, meeting a wide range of esthetic designs.
 Some of the most commonly used shades of white in combination with Repose Gray are Sherwin Williams Extra White, Alabaster, and Ice Cube.
 This color combination is also an outstanding choice for kitchen cabinets.

 Just in case you prefer a darker accent or lighter shade of white, we highly recommend picking up paint examples and placing them in the space for examination, comparing how natural lighting influences the colors throughout the day.

 Exterior, Interior, Rooms & Placement.

 Repose Gray is a tried-and-true modern neutral paint color ideal for outdoor usage!
 Paint this color on outdoor ceilings, siding, and more!
-Be mindful, that Repose Gray appears much lighter and brighter outdoors.
-So, you may want to consider its darker sibling SW7016 Mindful Gray when painting outdoors surfaces exposed to direct natural light.
+Be mindful that Repose Gray appears much lighter and brighter outdoors.
+So, you may want to consider its darker sibling SW7016 Mindful Gray when painting outdoor surfaces exposed to direct natural light.